drupal-mentoring/pain-points-of-contribution/README.md

-## cost of using OSS is giving back to the community.
+## Cost of using OSS is giving back to the community

 Note:
 What about contributors?
 All of us have responsibilities and have limited time